Skip to main content

 • You should Increment to a higher precision only for complex data sources like XML or JSON.

-3. Adust the On-Prem or Splunk Cloud input (for Splunk Enterprise or Splunk Cloud Platform).
+3. Adjust the On-Prem or Splunk Cloud input (for Splunk Enterprise or Splunk Cloud Platform).
 This input tailors how indexes are dynamically discovered based on your Splunk configuration.
 An additional option within this dropdown caters to environments where REST calls to indexers are restricted, fetching an index validation list through a standard Splunk search instead.

 4. Adjust the Target Index.
 Though multiple indexes can be selected, sticking to one index initially helps with understanding how the tool manages different data loads.